manupawickramasinghe/stm32-solar-gsm-sensor/README.md

 - **Network Timestamp**: Fetches the current date and time from the cellular network and includes it in every SMS report for accurate logging.

-- **Persistent Counter**: Uses the STM32's built-in EEPROM to save its reading counter, ensuring it can resume its cycle even after a power loss or reset.
+- **Persistent Counter**: Uses Flash memory emulation (since the STM32F103C8T6 does not have built-in EEPROM) to save its reading counter, ensuring it can resume its cycle even after a power loss or reset.

 - **Remote Control (Basic)**: Capable of receiving and processing incoming SMS messages.